Hearing your baby’s heartbeat is possibly the most satisfying and reassuring sound you will hear in pregnancy.

 Even so, determining how far along you are relies on the accuracy of your dates and certainty about your ovulation pattern.

 What happens if there is no heartbeat on ultrasound?

-If your doctor is unable to locate a heartbeat you’ll be advised to make an appointment for a repeat ultrasound in a week, to reassess.
+If your doctor is unable to locate a heartbeat or couldn’t find heartbeat on doppler, you’ll be advised to make an appointment for a repeat ultrasound in a week, to reassess.

 It doesn’t necessarily mean your pregnancy isn’t viable or that you’ve miscarried.